Skip to Content

 Read now

-Continuous Transaction Controls to reduce the tax gap
+Continuous transaction controls to reduce the tax gap

 Real-time e-invoicing and e-reporting are expected to reduce the €134 billion tax gap in 2019 (European Commission VAT Gap Report of 2021) in the future.